bradparker/bradparker.com/site/content/posts/2020-01-27-getting-close-to-the-conceptual-metal.md

 pair = \x1 x2 c -> c x1 x2
 ```

-The answer is that I'm sneakily trying to reveal what the _Pair_ component of `pair`s type is.
-And as it ends up, what the datatype component of any Scott encoded constructor's type happens to be.
+The answer is that I'm sneakily trying to reveal what the _Pair_ component of `pair`'s type is, and, as it ends up, what the datatype component of any Scott encoded constructor's type happens to be.

 ```haskell
 type Pair t1 t2 t3
   = (t1 -> t2 -> t3) -> t3
 ```

-The equivalent Haskell type, `(,) a b` has one less type variable, it's interesting to think about what it would mean for `Pair` to ditch `t3` somehow.
+The equivalent Haskell type, `(,) a b` has one less type variable.
+It's interesting to think about what it would mean for `Pair` to ditch `t3` somehow.

 ```haskell
 type Pair t1 t2
   = (t1 -> t2 -> _) -> _
 ```

-One way of looking at this is that it's up to _c_ what it does with _x_<sub>1</sub> and _x_<sub>2</sub>, _pair_ itself doesn't get a say.
+One way of looking at this is that it's up to the continuation (_c_) what it does with _x_<sub>1</sub> and _x_<sub>2</sub>, the constructor (_pair_) doesn't get a say.
 This means that whatever _pair_ returns must work _for anything_ its _consumer_ may want to produce.
-In Haskell types we might say that `Pair` must work _for all_ possible types _c_ could return.
+In Haskell types we might say that `Pair` must work _for all_ possible types its provided continuation could return.

 ```haskell
 type Pair t1 t2